 - Scroll down a little (refer to the video tutorial) and choose “Add Domain” to associate a domain with your App Engine application.

 - That’s it.
-Now you should see a special link* to sign-up for the free edition of Google Apps.
+Now you should see a special link to sign-up for the free edition of Google Apps.
 You may either use your existing domain or buy one through Google Apps.
+You have to access this link through App Engine as Google Apps checks the HTTP Referrer information before serving up the sign-up page for the free edition of Google Apps.

 Related reading: Register Web Domains with Google Apps